-• Field Corn is used to feed livestock, make ethanol, and is processed into many food products including corn syrup, corn starch, and corn meal.

-- Corn Syrup is used to sweeten many beverages, candy, and packaged products.
-One bushel of corn can sweeten 400 cans of soda, make 38 boxes of cornflakes, or produce more than 2.5 gallons of ethanol. - In Oklahoma, field corn is harvested for either grain or silage with most of the grain going to dairies, feedlots, and poultry operations.
-There are other types of corn grown in Oklahoma, too.
-Popcorn is made from one kind of corn that is allowed to dry on the stalk.
-The corn on the cob that we like to eat is called sweet corn.
+- Field Corn is used to feed livestock, make ethanol, and is processed into many food products including corn syrup, corn starch, and corn meal. - Corn Syrup is used to sweeten many beverages, candy, and packaged products.
+One bushel of corn can sweeten 400 cans of soda, make 38 boxes of cornflakes, or produce more than 2.5 gallons of ethanol. - In Oklahoma, field corn is harvested for either grain or silage.
+Other types of corn grown in Oklahoma include popcorn which is one kind of corn that is allowed to dry on the stalk and sweet corn which produces corn on the cob that we like to eat.

-8th Level Sovbean: Bean Bounce
+8th Level Soybean: Bean Bounce

-Set-up Instructions: Place a piece of glass and a jar of soybeans on the table in the center of the stage.
-Place a basket on the floor, approximately three feet in front of the table.
+Set-up Instructions: Place a piece of glass and jar of soybeans on the table.
+Place a basket on the floor, about three feet in front of the table.
 Put a piece of felt in the bottom of the basket, so the soybeans do not bounce out.
 Note: The glass is not necessary if the soybeans bounce well off of the table's surface.